sylxforce-dev/GemmaEdge-V2/LOGS.md

 └────────────────────────────────────────────────────────────────────────
 ```

-**What this demonstrates:** hybrid_score (0.4686) is well above the old 0.3 threshold — under the previous version, this would have skipped the auditor entirely and gone straight to Reasoning.
+> **📌 Takeaway:** hybrid_score (0.4686) is well above the old 0.3 threshold — under the previous version, this would have skipped the auditor entirely and gone straight to Reasoning.
 The model signal alone catches it (`toxic: 0.9736`, `insult: 0.9067`), overriding the `reasoning:` prefix.
 This is the exact bug the unconditional-auditor fix was built to close.

 ---